JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## (Another) non-viable development.

 At the bottom of the poor affordable housing offer is the developer's well-worn claim that this is a non-viable development.
 A non-viable development is one where the developer's own profit target is not met, not one where it makes no money.
-In this case Grosvenor own profit target is [12% IRR](https://docdro.id/SEWzVwi), and they say they can make barely half that, 6.3%, given the amount of affordable housing, so that is the best they can do.
-GLA and Southwark agrees, but confidence in this agree, as they di  and so classes the develoment as  non-viable.
-Does it qualify for the fast track?

-This in turn leads to the that the maximum reasonable amount of affordable housing, Whatever confidence there might be in viability undermined by hugh disparity in figures - in 2017 planning application £189m loss (Grosvnor); £101m profit (Southwark; now Grosvenor claim the profit will be £13m (not agreed by GLA?).
+In this case Grosvenor own profit target is [12% IRR](https://docdro.id/SEWzVwi), and they say they can make barely half that, 6.53%, and the affordable housing offer is the best they can do.
+GLA and Southwark agrees, but any confidence we can have in these judgements is undermined by hugh disparity in the estimates of figures - in 2017 planning application £189m loss (Grosvnor); £101m profit (Southwark; now Grosvenor claim the profit will be £13m (not agreed by GLA?).
 (H6) Review?
 Yes - Stage 2 report.
 This is justification for an affordable housing offer that still does not meet Southwark's policy requirements (adopted or emerging).

 ![](http://35percent.org/img/biscuitoutputs.png)